 And, of course, there’s the local Parkrun.
 Even pro athletes like Charlotte are drawn by the camaraderie and sheer joy of just… well, running for the love of it.
 “When people go on holiday, they often do the nearest Parkrun,” says Charlotte.
 “Nine o’clock and you’re done for the weekend.
 It’s a very sociable thing.
 It’s much more enjoyable running in a group.
 Parkrun becomes such a huge part of people’s lives, whether they’re there just to get fit, or aiming to improve their times.”

 In January 2019, Charlotte popped down to Bute Park and, more by accident than design, set a women’s world Parkrun record of 15:50.
 “I didn’t know there was a world record!” she says.
 “I just went down for training.
 It’s always fun, and it’s a good way to see where I’m at, training-wise.
 I didn’t realise I’d broken the world record until the results came in later that afternoon.
 I’ll have to go back and try and take another chunk off.”
+In February 2020 she shaved a further second off the record.

 If you’re on holiday in Wales, another good tip is to get in touch with the local running club.
 The Welsh Athletics website has a handy searchable list.
 They’re usually happy to offer advice, and even invite visitors along to a club run, says Heulwen James of Emlyn Running Club in West Wales.